CFB Toronto: Military housing

 A series of homes for Canadian Forces personnel were built at the corner of Keele Street and Sheppard Avenue West (William Baker Park) and at the south end of the base property (Stanley Greene Park).
 Access to the north end housing on Robert Woodhead Crescent and John Drury Drive was restricted to base personnel and fenced off from the neighbouring properties, as was the south end housing on Frederick Tisdale circle.

 Off base housing existed on Sunfield road and Sheppard avenue west of Keele St, it was called LDH's (low development housing) and housed military personnel from the 1950s to the 1990s.
 It consisted of row house units similar to Stanley Greene Park housing.
-The housing affectionately known as the "local dog houses" by military personnel and their dependents was demolished in the mid 1990s to make way for town homes.
+The housing affectionately known as the "local dog houses" by military personnel and their dependents was demolished in the mid-1990s to make way for town homes.

-In 2009, the Canadian Forces Housing Authority began the process of disposing of all military housing in Toronto, starting with the demolition of the Stanley Greene Park homes that were damaged by the explosion at the nearby Sunrise Propane storage facility in August 2008 (Reference: Canadian Forces Housing Authority).
+In 2009, the Canadian Forces Housing Authority began the process of disposing of all military housing in Toronto, starting with the demolition of the Stanley Greene Park homes that were damaged by an explosion at the nearby Sunrise Propane storage facility in August 2008 (Reference: Canadian Forces Housing Authority).
 The remaining homes were demolished in 2012.

 The William Baker Park homes were demolished in late 2014.

 Downsview Park

-In 1998, Canada Lands Company incorporated a subsidiary named Downsview Park to assume responsibility for managing the development of the former military base.
-Public consultations and a design initiative took place through the late 1990s and early 2000s.
+In 1998, Canada Lands Company incorporated a subsidiary named Parc Downsview Park (PDP, commonly Downsview Park) to assume responsibility for managing the development of 236 hectares (583 acres) of the former military base.
+24 hectares (61 acres) remained with the DND.
+Public consultations and a design initiative took place through the late 1990s and early 2000s, with the goal of creating a leading-edge sustainable community, setting standards for urban design.
+In 2004, the PDP's final design plan was announced and approved by a panel of landscape architects, architects and urban planners.
+However, little development took place and the plans fell into dormancy.

 Parts of the property are currently undergoing development, while the airfield is being managed as the Toronto/Downsview Airport and is still in use by the successor to de Havilland Canada, Bombardier Aerospace.

 The airfield was used in 2002 for another Papal Visit by Pope John Paul II for the World Youth Day celebrations and in 2003 the "Molson Canadian Rocks for Toronto" concert featuring The Rolling Stones saw 450,000 people visit Downsview Park.

 Downsview Park still houses some Canadian Forces regular and reserve force units and was home to the Canadian Air and Space Museum.
 Numerous buildings have been demolished, especially on the west side of the former base.
 On the east-side, two of Downsview's old maintenance hangars, known as buildings 55 & 58, were demolished in March 2010.
 A desperate effort had been mounted by heritage organizations to save the hangars, built in 1942.
 Despite the fact that they had been designated as heritage buildings, they were ultimately demolished.